Adding Objects to Versioning-Suspended Buckets

 The following figure shows how Amazon S3 adds the version ID of

-to an object when it is added to a version-suspended bucket.
+object when it is added to a version-suspended bucket.

 If a null version is already in the bucket and you add another object with the same key, the added object overwrites the original null version.